 Quarter End Playbook

-Navigate quarter-end successfully with this comprehensive playbook for payroll providers.
+Navigate quarter-end successfully with Check using our comprehensive playbook and key filing dates.

 The Quarter End Playbook is your guide to navigating a successful quarter end with Check.
 Quarter-end is the process of balancing, filing, and remitting taxes during the filing month—the month after a quarter closes (e.g., April, July, October, January), when all quarterly agency deadlines occur.